George Victor Du Noyer: Career

 Mid-19th century drawing of the Rock of Cashel, County Tipperary, Ireland, showing geology of the rock outcrop, by Du Noyer.

 In 1834 he was employed by the Civilian Department of the Irish Ordnance Survey.
 He remained there for a number of years – during a period when Ireland was being mapped by the Ordnance Survey for the first time.

 He became a member of the 'Geological Society of Dublin' on 20 November 1843.
 In October 1848, he became a Temporary Assistant Geologist with the Geological Survey of Ireland.
 In April 1849, he became an Assistant Geologist with the Survey.
 In April 1867, Du Noyer became the Geological Survey of Ireland's first District Surveyor and moved to Carrigfergus, County Antrim.

 Du Noyer's art includes works on plants, animals, fish, fossils, geology, maps, landscapes, people, country houses, historic buildings and antiquities, as well as on other subjects.

-One of his best and most famous works is Killiney Head looking towards Bray, County Wicklow, 1866, a landscape in watercolour.
-When compared with this part of County Dublin today, a remarkable change is noticeable – with what was in Du Noyer's time a rural area having since become part of the city of Dublin.
+One of his well-known works is Killiney Head looking towards Bray, County Wicklow, a landscape painted in watercolor in 1866.
+When compared with this part of County Dublin today, a change is noticeable – with what was in Du Noyer's time a rural area having since become part of the city of Dublin.